-When is an air bag expected to inflate?
+When should an air bag inflate?

 The air bag is designed to inflate in moderate to severe frontal or near-frontal crashes.
-The air bag will only inflate if the velocity of the impact is above the designed threshold level.
-When impacting straight into a wall that does not move or deform, the threshold level for most GM vehicles is between 9 and 15 mph (14 and 23 km/h).
-However, this velocity threshold depends on the vehicle design and may be several miles-per-hour faster or slower.
-In addition, this threshold velocity will be considerably higher if the vehicle strikes an object such as a parked car which will move and deform on impact.
-The air bag is also not designed to inflate in rollovers, side impacts, or rear impacts where the inflation would provide no occupant protection benefit.
+The air bag will inflate only if the impact speed is above the system's designed "threshold level."
+If your vehicle goes straight into a wall that doesn't move or deform, the threshold level is about 9 to 15 mph (14 to 24 km/h).
+The threshold level can vary, however, with specific vehicle design, so that it can be somewhat above or below this range.
+If your vehicle strikes something that will move or deform, such as a parked car, the threshold level will be higher.
+The air bag is not designed to inflate in rollovers, side impacts or rear impacts, because inflation would not help the occupant.

-It is possible that in a crash, only one of the two air bags in your Corvette will deploy.
+It is possible that in a crash only one of the two air bags in your Corvette will deploy.
 This is rare, but can happen in a crash just severe enough to make an air bag inflate.

-In any particular crash, the determination of whether the air bag should have inflated cannot be based solely on the level of damage on the vehicle(s).
-Inflation is determined by the angle of the impact and the vehicle's deceleration, of which vehicle damage is only one indication.
-Repair cost is not a good indicator of whether an air bag should have deployed.
+In any particular crash, no one can say whether an air bag should have inflated simply because of the damage to a vehicle or because of what the repair costs were.
+Inflation is determined by the angle of the impact and the vehicle's deceleration.
+Vehicle damage is only one indication of this